autowarefoundation/autoware.universe/planning/behavior_path_planner/docs/behavior_path_planner_manager_design.md

 The sub-manager's main task is

-- stores the launched modules in internal vectors `registered_modules_`.
+- store the launched modules in internal vectors `registered_modules_`.
 - create scene module instance.
 - pass scene module's instance to the manager.
 - delete expired scene module instance from `registered_modules_`.